luxonis/depthai-python/docs/source/components/nodes/sync_node.rst

 Message Synchronization
 ########################

 The Sync node aligns incoming messages based on their timestamps.
-The synchronization criteria and behavior can be configured using the :code:`depthai.node.Sync.setSyncThreshold` method.
+The synchronization criteria and behavior can be configured using the :code:`depthai.node.Sync.setSyncThreshold` and :code:`depthai.node.Sync.setSyncAttempts`  method.
+More info in the :ref:`API Reference <reference>`.

-Limitations
-###########

-There are several limitations and considerations when using the Sync node:

-- Timestamp precision and drift between different sources
-- Handling of missed or delayed frames
-- Behavior under different frame rate conditions

 Examples of Functionality
 ##########################